Android-Emulation-Testing/Code-and-Data-Release/Enhancements/README.md

 ## Code Organization

 This directory contains the source code for the three enhancements we make in the paper, with each folder corresponding to one enhancement.
+To ease lookup, our modifications to existing libraries are marked with `Android-EMU: start of modification` and `Android-EMU: end of modification`.

 Apart from source code release, we have also provided a detailed `README.md` document for each enhancement.

 ## Code Portability